 Yes, I thought my black rain boots made a nice accessory…

 Why not put them to good use when it’s not raining!

 As you can see, I haven’t done much in my living room.
-Once we bring home the real tree, I will decorate more in there.
+Once we bring home the real tree, I’ll decorate more in there.

-In the meantime, let’s continue the Holiday House Tour in the back of the house...
+In the meantime, let’s continue the Christmas Decor House Tour in the back of the house...

 We enter the kitchen through this doorway every morning so it was the perfect place to hang our Santa advent calendar.
 My mother in law gave me this years ago and my kids still love updating the date each morning.

 Last year, I went very subtle on the Christmas decor in here.
 We had just remodeled our kitchen at that point and I was still enjoying the newness of the space.